schivers/source-of-truth/pyats/README.md

 Issue: Currently need to manually add BAKMTR2SWC01 and BAKMTR2SWC02 to the testbed.

 ## Device State
 PyATS can be used to capture the device state.
-The following learns the state of all devices in the testbed and saves the information in /learn
+The following learns the state of all devices in the testbed and saves the information in /learn.
+Running against the whole stadium network will likley take about 1h to complete.
 ```
 genie learn all --testbed-file testbed.yaml --output learn
 ```